Assessing Heart Failure in Long-Term Care Facilities

 - Process Evaluation Monitor

-- Heart Failure in LTC Outcomes Monitor/Chart Audit Form
+- Assessing Heart Failure Outcomes Monitor/Chart Audit Form

 - New York Heart Association Classification System